anxin16/Capstone-Project-2/Milestone-report/readme.md

 And 5 CZs with the highest life expectancy gap in California, New York, Indiana and Michigan:
 ![gap-cz-m-l-4](https://github.com/anxin16/Capstone-Project-2/blob/master/Figures/gap-cz-m-l-4.png) ![gap-cz-f-l-4](https://github.com/anxin16/Capstone-Project-2/blob/master/Figures/gap-cz-f-l-4.png)
 So Califonia and New York have lower life expectancy and Indiana has higher life expectancy.

+The python code of this part jobs is in file Milestone-2.ipynb

 ## IV.
 APPROACH
 1. Data preparation